Hororohoruru/Visual-search-protocol/README.md

 out the experiment admit a second imput argument to determine the number of trials.

-For the data collection, the matrix called 'raw_number' collects the participant's answer in its first column.
-If there is a target in the corresponding trial, the second column digit will be '1', and be left with the default '0' otherwise.
+For the data collection, the matrix called 'correct_number' collects the participant's answer in its second column.
+If there is a target in the corresponding trial, the first column digit will be '1', and be left with the default '0' otherwise.

-After collecting the data corresponding to the 40 trials, the two columns of the raw matrix will be compared, and if their values are equal, it will be considered a correct answer.
-Then, the matrix 'correct_number' will get a value of '1' in the corresponding trial if the answer is correct, while the second column will collect the reaction times of each trial.
+After collecting the data corresponding to the 40 trials, the two first columns of the matrix will be compared, and if their values are equal, it will be considered a correct answer.
+Then, the third column will get a value of '1' in the corresponding trial if the answer is correct, while the fourth column will collect the reaction times of each trial.